Sliding Shilnikov Connection in Filippov-type Predator-Prey Model: Preliminary concepts and known results

-This section is devoted to present the basic theory on Piecewise Smooth Vector Fields (PSVFs, for short).
-We shall also define the concept of \textit{Sliding Shilnikov orbits} and state some known results regarding the chaotic behavior near a sliding Shilnikov orbit.
+This section serves to present the essential theory on Piecewise Smooth Vector Fields.
+The concept of \textit{Sliding Shilnikov orbits} shall also be defined and some known results regarding the chaotic behavior near a sliding Shilnikov orbit will be provided.